kennylevinsen/greetd/README.md

 ## Other greeters

+- gtkgreet - Simple GTK based greeter (to be used with something like `cage`)
-- dlm - Dumb Login Manager
+- dlm - Dumb Login Manager (using fbdev)
-- wlgreet - Wayland greeter
+- wlgreet - Wayland greeter (stale)

 # Protocol